jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

 test_duration_calculation
 #############################################################################

-The ``duration`` :ref:`function<functions>` currently returns a subtraction of hours and a subtraction of minutes which is not correct for calculating the difference between two timestamps
+The ``duration`` :ref:`function<functions>` returns a subtraction of hours and a subtraction of minutes which is not correct for calculating the difference between two timestamps

 .. _test_duration_calculation_red: